manuelpuyol/gotc/README.md

 This project has a single main file and you can run it using

 ```
-go run main.go
+make
+./gotc
 ```

 There are some parameters too:

 ```
+  -b    Enable benchmark mode (disable output)
   -d int
         The number of trailing 0s needed for a block to be valid (default 5)
   -f string
         Path to the file which contains the transactions to be read (default "data/transactions.txt")
+  -g    Enable GPU
   -m int
         The number of miners to spawn (default 1)
   -o string
         Path to output the resulting blockchain (default "data/blockchain.json")
   -p int
         The number of threads for each miner to run, defaults to 0 (serial implementation).

 ```

 ## Dependencies

 [Permutation package](https://github.com/gitchander/permutation) - to deal with the Transactions permutations on my miner.
+[CUDA SHA256](https://github.com/Horkyze/CudaSHA256) - based my SHA256 implementation on this code

 ## How it works